perrin-isir/afu/README.md

 **"AFU: Actor-Free critic Updates in off-policy RL for continuous control"**, by *Nicolas Perrin-Gilbert* ([https://arxiv.org/html/2404.16159v1](https://arxiv.org/html/2404.16159v1)).

+A brief description of the paper's contributions is on this poster: [afu_poster.pdf](https://github.com/perrin-isir/afu/blob/main/afu_poster.pdf).

 The code is based on a fork of [Rljax](https://github.com/toshikwa/rljax).

 ## INSTRUCTIONS